MS Iona: Service history

 Iona was originally scheduled to perform her maiden voyage on 14 May 2020.
 The nine-night round-trip voyage from Southampton was to sail to the Norwegian fjords, calling in Stavanger, Olden, Hellesylt, Geiranger, and Bergen.
 The ship was scheduled to be christened on 4 July 2020 in Southampton before inaugurating a week-long celebration on the ship.
 However, on 23 April 2020, P&O announced that the pandemic forced the suspension of its operations and postponed the ship's debut and inaugural festivities.
 A year later, Iona was christened by Dame Irene Hays on 16 May 2021 in Southampton at a ceremony led by Gary Barlow and Jo Whiley.

 Iona was originally scheduled to sail cruises to the Norwegian fjords from Southampton for her maiden season.
 In March 2021, P&O announced that the ship's maiden voyage would be 7 August 2021 along the Inner Hebrides before operating week-long voyages through September.
 Due to the United Kingdom's pandemic travel restrictions, all voyages during the inaugural season were exclusive to UK residents.
 Iona later spent her maiden winter months in the Canary Islands and Northern Europe before transitioning to the Norwegian fjords during the following summer and subsequent summers.

+In October 2023, following the Heligoland ship collision, P&O confirmed that Iona had been in the area and was involved in the subsequent search.

-In January 2025, she will make her inaugural visit to the Caribbean from Southampton in between her regular winter deployment to the Canary Islands and Northern Europe.
+In January 2025, Iona made her inaugural visit to the Caribbean from Southampton, in between her regular winter deployment to the Canary Islands and Northern Europe.

+In February 2025, Iona suffered a norovirus outbreak off the coast of Belgium that led to a staff shortage and the cancellation of some onboard entertainment, with P&O offering full refunds to those unable to partake in scheduled offshore excursions due to the illness.

+In October 2025, Iona had a refurb on drydock at Rotterdam.
+The ship departed from Rotterdam on October 21 and arrived at Southampton the next day.